logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abttoolbar/getitemtext/_index.md

 weight: 1
 aliases:
     - /TA_Automation/Topics/abt_GetItemText_15.html
+keywords: "getitemtext, abttoolbar getitemtext, content of item on toolbar, text of item at index on toolbar"
 ---
-keyword: [getitemtext, abttoolbar getitemtext, content of item on toolbar, text of item at index on toolbar]
----

-# GetItemText

 ## Syntax